yazhnar/PlumaMetrics/README.md

 Returns JSON with total visitors, unique visitors, top page, and 404 count for the last 24 hours.
 Set `PLUMA_API_KEY` in your environment variables to enable this, see the Environment Variables section above.

-## 🗺️ Planned for v0.2 — Vote on What Ships Next
+## 🗺️ Planned for v0.2 ~ Vote on What Ships Next

 These features are technically feasible but not yet built.
-Priority is decided by community interest — upvote ideas in [Discussions](https://github.com/yazhnar/PlumaMetrics/discussions/categories/feature-requests) to help shape what comes next.
+Priority is decided by community interest.
+Upvote ideas in [Discussions](https://github.com/yazhnar/PlumaMetrics/discussions/categories/feature-requests) to help shape what comes next.

-- **Goals & custom events** — track sign-ups, clicks, and other key actions beyond pageviews
+- **Goals & custom events**: Track sign-ups, clicks, and other key actions beyond pageviews
-- **Email/Slack reports** — periodic traffic summaries without logging in
+- **Email/Slack reports**: Periodic traffic summaries without logging in
-- **Uptime monitoring** — get notified if your site goes down
+- **Uptime monitoring**: Get notified if your site goes down
-- **Funnels & user journeys** — see the paths visitors take before converting
+- **Funnels & user journeys**: See the paths visitors take before converting
-- **Revenue attribution** — connect traffic sources to actual revenue
+- **Revenue attribution**: Connect traffic sources to actual revenue

 Note: some of these (funnels, journeys, revenue attribution) would require a limited form of session tracking beyond our current daily-rotating visitor hash.
 We'll only build these if there's real demand, and we'll be transparent about any tradeoffs before we do.